-We have reclassified certain amounts related to our prior period results to conform to our current period presentation.
+We have reclassified certain amounts related to our prior period results to conform to our current period presentation, specifically depreciation expense on the consolidated and combined statements of operations and our redeemable noncontrolling interest on the consolidated balance sheets.

 During the fourth quarter of 2011, our management changed our non-GAAP financial measure that we use to measure our operating performance from Operating Income Before Amortization, or OIBA, to Adjusted Earnings Before Interest, Taxes, Depreciation, and Amortization, or Adjusted EBITDA.
 Consequently we have reclassified all of our depreciation expense, which previously had resided in technology and content expense and general and administrative expense, and have presented it as a separate line item on the consolidated and combined statement of operations.
 This reclassification had no net effect on either total operating expenses or total operating income.
 The table below provides a summary of that reclassification for the periods presented.